ENCODE-DCC/regulome-encoded/README.md

 - `buildout bootstrap`
 - `bin/buildout`

-> :star: _Note_: If you have issues with postgres or the python interface to it (psycogpg2) you probably need to install postgresql via homebrew (as above)

 >:star: _Note_: If you have issues with Pillow you may need to install new xcode command line tools:
 > Update or Install [Xcode](https://developer.apple.com/xcode/) from the Mac AppStore (reboot may be required) and re-run:
 > - `xcode-select --install`